jarecoo/practice/notes.md

 * A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
 * Meaning and Purpose in life are individually created
 * Experience and Memories Have Far Greater Value than Possessions and Material Goods
-* Any Direction in Life, Purposefully Chosen, is Better than a Default Direction
+* Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
 * Satisfaction and Happiness are found in Purposeful, Mindful Engagement in the Present Moment (Mindfulness, Presence, Focus, Hard Work, Proactivity, etc)
 * A Balanced Life is a Healthy Life
 * Humans Rely Heavily on Each Other